terzo/fei4Analyzer/README.md

 For ROOT any version should be fine.
 Check that the command root-config exists (but it should if root works).

-Once everything is set up:
+Once everything is set up (no more supported):
 $ source setup.sh
 $ make
 $ make install

-or with CMAKE:
+or with CMAKE (officially supported):
 $ source setup.sh
 $ mkdir build
 $ cd build